BlockCertsAI/blockcertsai-sovereign-substrate-canon/TOKENIZATION.md

 This fragmentation defined Web3.

-BCAI addresses the foundation directly:
+BlockCertsAI addresses the foundation directly:

 - a single identity layer
 - a unified compliance model
 - authenticated execution